KUL-recon-lab/course_nucmed_tech/11_RNT_dosimetry.md

 :width: 300px
 :name: fig:MIRD
 :align: center
 :alt: Left: representation of the average man for MIRD dose computation, as used in 1969 .
-Right: human body models based on non-uniform rational B-splines (NURBS) .
+Right: human body models based on non-uniform rational B-splines (NURBS)

+ Left: representation of the average man for MIRD dose computation, as used in 1969 .
+Right: human body models based on non-uniform rational B-splines (NURBS).
 :::

 When the patient model is available, the S-value can be computed with equation [](#eq:Svalue) for every region pair and for all radionuclides of interest.
 For electrons, positrons and α-particles, one can usually assume that their energy is deposited locally.
 That makes the calculation of